 If a web host doesn’t have an online demo of its control panel, ask to see one.
 Some features, such as setting up custom email addresses, are easy to handle on your own when the control panel is easy to navigate.
 Also look at the online support documents; the bigger hosts may even have how-to videos to help you.
 You can learn some basic maintenance tasks and avoid having to pay an IT contractor an hourly wage to do them.

-If you haven’t made up your mind for a host and are just reading, but are still looking around, try the hosting firm that we have used for 8 years.
+If you haven’t made up your mind for a host and are just reading, but are still looking around, try the hosting firm that we have used.
 I cannot say that I haven’t called the support team for any issues, but anyone with a website ends up doing that, at some time.
 Mine have always been minor issues, such as email not working (a server not responding), or I will have to update my information with them.

 So give it a try.